Frequently asked questions

 - Transcript of Records

-Applicants who have obtained their university degree (e.g. a bachelor’s degree) in a country other than Germany also need
+Applicants who have obtained their university degree (e.g. a bachelor’s degree) in a country other than Germany also need to submit

 - the preliminary review documentation (VPD) by uni-assist